octosteve/slide_hero/README.md

 end
 ```

 `#remote_image` takes the same arguments as `#image` with the addition of the `as:` parameter.
 The file is downloaded and stored in the presentation's `images` folder and is named after the `as` value.
-File extensions are preserved.
+Leave the `as` option off if you want to use the name in the url.

 **media**